Strain Driven Anomalous Anisotropic Enhancement in the Thermoelectric Performance of monolayer MoS$_{2}$: Results and Discussion

-Finally, all the transport coefficients are combined to calculate the variation in the thermoelectric efficiency (ZT) of ML-MoS$_2$ with strain and temperature.
-The impact of strain and temperature on ZT at a fixed doping concentration of $5 \times 10^{19} \text{cm}^{-3}$ is displayed in Fig. \ref{Fig.6}(a) and (b).
-In the unstrained condition, the ZT values at $300\, \text{K}$ with p- and n-doping are found to be $0.03$ and $0.015$, respectively.
-These values are too small to be used in practical purposes.
-For p-doping, the ZT values of the strained structures start to exceed that of the unstrained value above $700\, \text{K}$.
-For n-doping, ZT values higher than the unstrained case can be obtained throughout the temperature range when the strain is applied along the ZZ direction.
-The peak values of ZT ($= 1$) are obtained at $900\, \text{K}$ for both p- and n-doping with $8\%$ uniaxial strain along the ZZ direction.
-These ZT values are significantly higher than the peak values obtained with the unstrained structure for both the p- and n-type carriers.
-Nearly identical thermoelectric performance is obtained with electron or hole doping.
-This similar behaviour under both doping types is ideal for application in a thermoelectric module, where both the p- and n-legs can be made using ML-MoS$_2$ \cite{arab2015anisotropic}.
-It is worth noting that the enhanced thermoelectric performance is not only achieved at the specific doping concentration of $5 \times 10^{19} \text{cm}^{-3}$; instead, the enhancement can be achieved in a range of doping concentrations.
-The variation of ZT at temperature $900\, \text{K}$ as a function of chemical potential under different tensile strains is presented in Fig. \ref{Fig.6}(c).
+The impact of strain and temperature on the ZT of ML-MoS$_2$ at a fixed doping concentration of $5 \times 10^{19}\, \text{cm}^{-3}$ is investigated and the results are displayed in Fig. \ref{Fig.7}(a) and (b).
+For both p- and n-doping, the ZT values of the strained cases exceed that of the unstrained values throughout the temperature range and higher ZT values can be obtained when the strain is applied along the ZZ direction.
+The peak ZT values obtained at $900\, \text{K}$ for p- and n-doping with $8\%$ uniaxial strain along the ZZ direction are $1.22$ and $0.72$, respectively.
+These ZT values are significantly higher compared to the peak values obtained with the unstrained structure ($0.58$ and $0.03$) and the $8\%$ strained structure along the AC direction ($0.43$ and $0.09$).
+The larger enhancement in charge carrier relaxation time and greater reduction in $\kappa_{\text{L}}$ for strains along the ZZ direction act in unison to result in the higher ZT values compared to that for strains along the AC direction.
+From the larger values of ZT for holes and its variation with strain, it is clear that the charge carrier relaxation time ($\tau$) has significant control on the overall thermoelectric performance of ML-MoS$_2$.
+Therefore, it is wise to go beyond CRTA, and the explicit determination of $\tau$ is necessary.
+It is worth noting that the enhanced thermoelectric performance is not only achieved at the specific doping concentration of $5 \times 10^{19}\, \text{cm}^{-3}$ or a high strain value of $8\%$; instead, the enhancement can be achieved for a range of doping concentrations and even with lower strain values.
+To further support this point, the variation in ZT at $900\, \text{K}$ as a function of chemical potential under $4\%$ and $8\%$ uniaxial tensile strains along the AC and ZZ directions are calculated and shown in Fig. S15 (see supplementary Sec.
+C Fig. S15).
 It is clear that a much-improved thermoelectric performance can be achieved with the strained structures at the optimal doping concentration.
-The degree of enhancement, though, depends on the direction and magnitude of the strain applied.
+The degree of enhancement, though, strictly depends on the direction and magnitude of the strain applied.
 The ZT values obtained with the strained cases exceed that of the unstrained case throughout the range of chemical potential or the corresponding doping concentrations.
-A peak ZT value of $1.6$ can be achieved with the hole-doped monolayer MoS$_2$ under $8\%$ uniaxial zigzag direction strain.
-Compared to the peak ZT value of $0.9$ obtained with the electron-doped unstrained structure, an enhancement of nearly $75 \%$ is possible with the strained structures.
+A peak ZT value of $1.7$ can be achieved with the hole-doped ML-MoS$_2$ under $8\%$ uniaxial strain along the zigzag direction.
+Compared to the peak ZT value of $0.7$ obtained with the hole-doped unstrained structure, an enhancement of nearly $150 \%$ is possible with the strained structures.